 When EEC syndrome is caused by mutations of the TP63 gene it is sometimes referred to EEC syndrome type 3 (EEC3); when it caused by chromosomal abnormalities of chromosome 7 it is referred to as EEC syndrome type 1 (EEC1).
 A disorder formerly designated EEC syndrome type 2 no longer exists.

-In some cases EEC syndrome may be due to gonadal mosaicism, a condition in which some of a parent’s reproductive cells (germ cells) carry the p63 or mutation, while others contain a normal cell line (mosaicism).
+In some patients, EEC syndrome may be due to gonadal mosaicism, a condition in which some of a parent’s reproductive cells (germ cells) carry the TP63 mutation, while others contain a normal cell line (mosaicism).
 The other cells (non-reproductive or somatic cells) in a parent’s body do not have the mutation.
 As a result, one or more of the parent’s children may inherit the gene mutation, potentially leading to development of EEC syndrome, while the parent does not have the disorder (asymptomatic carrier).
-Germline mosaicism may be suspected when apparently unaffected parent’s have more than one child with the same genetic abnormality.
+Germline mosaicism may be suspected when an apparently unaffected parent has more than one child with the same genetic abnormality.
 The likelihood of a parent passing on a mosaic germline mutation to a child depends upon the percentage of the parent’s germ cells that carry the mutation versus the percentage that do not.
 There is no test for germline mosaicism before pregnancy.
 Testing during pregnancy may be available and is best discussed with a genetic specialist.

 EEC syndrome affects males and females in equal numbers.
 The exact incidence and prevalence of the disorder in the general population is unknown.

 A diagnosis of EEC syndrome is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.

 Clinical Testing and Work-Up